namakshenas/RHS_Robustness/README.md

 ### Figure: Price of Robustness!
-I ran a quick experiment based on the following numerical inputs:
+I ran a quick experiment based on the following numerical inputs and different gamma values:

 ```
 f = [120, 150, 135]